 KILLING JANET

-Part stand-up, part cultural exorcism, Killing Janet follows a Nigerian-American woman who decides —on live TV— to “kill” her missionary-given name and everything it represents.
-A razor-sharp solo comedy play about faith, assimilation, and the cost of compliance staged as a surreal game show where the audience helps decide the verdict.
+Part stand-up, part cultural exorcism, Killing Janet follows a first-generation Nigerian-American woman who decides —on live TV— to “kill” her missionary-given name.
+A razor-sharp solo comedy that explores identity, self-authorship and the masks we create to survive through the lens of a surreal game show where the audience decides the verdict.

 After a sold-out staged reading at the Magnet Theatre in Winter 2025, Killing Janet premiered as a full production in the 2026 New York City Fringe Festival at Chain Theatre Mainstage.

-Following its Fringe run, the show continues development with upcoming engagements including United Solo Fest in November 2026.
+Following its Fringe run, the show continues development with upcoming presentations at Gotham Storytelling Festival and United Solo Festival in Fall 2026.

 It is clear that we’re in for a good time, and OJ Fiki does not disappoint.